F.W. Woolworth Co. faces a hostile takeover

 In an angry statement he declared that the bid was "grossly inadequate" and said that Woolworth would be contesting the bid not just with investors but also through the Courts.
 Woolworth alleged that Brascan had used industrial espionage to gain access to privileged information.
 The retailer's legal team argued that the bid was compromised because the Canadian Imperial Bank of Commerce was a major Woolworth creditor and had seen the firm's strategy and projections, and had also agreed to fund Brascan's hostile bid.
 Gibbons copied the bidder by launching a hostile bid for a drugstore chain, Revco, as the skirmish continued.

-In the end Woolworth won through.
-The PR machine put out the story that the management had simply effected their contingency plan.
+Woolworth won the day.
+Its PR said it had simply effected a longstanding contingency plan.
 But the reality was different.
 The Corporation came within a whisker of changing hands, and was saved by its Attorneys.
-Today Venture Capital companies often take big public companies private for recovery.
-Indeed today Company Directors are legally compelled to "maximise shareholder value" which means they cannot reject generous offers just because they do not want to sell.
+Today Venture Capital companies often take big public companies private for recovery, and Company Directors are legally compelled to "maximise shareholder value", preventing rejection of generous offers just because they do not want to sell.
 They are obliged to consider the long term interests of their investors.